hashicorp/learn-terraform-cdktf-applications/README.md

     (Open a new tab to run further commands).

 1. Now, `nginx:latest` is runnning in your deployment, but it isn't available.
-   Add a kubernetes `Service` to do so.
+   Add a kubernetes `Service` configured as a NodePort to make it available on port 30001.
 In `app/constructs/kubernetes-web-app.ts`.

    Add interface for service.